hermetoproject/integration-tests/README.md

-# Yarnberry Regular Workflow Integration Test
+# yarn.lock Incorrect Checksum Yarn (Berry) Integration Test

 This integration test is a regular workflow test for Yarnberry.